efigence/redmine_backlogs_selectable_storypoints/README.md

 # Redmine Backlogs Selectable Story Points

-Redmine plugin for Backlogs users, which replaces text field with select on the edit issue page.
+Redmine plugin for Backlogs users, which helps to keep consistent `story points` data across Redmine.

-Select options are exactly the same, as story points defined on Backlogs configuration page.
+It replaces 'Story points' `text field` with `select` on new & update issue pages.
+Options for select are exactly the same, as story points defined on Backlogs configuration page (and in projects' backlogs).

 To edit existing story points visit Administration -> Plugin.
 Afterwards, click on `Configure` for Backlogs plugin.
 In `Story and Task settings` section you can add/remove existing story points.

 # Requirements